Davide-sd/sympy-plot-backends/doc/source/overview.rst

    can be used as a starting point to plot symbolic expressions; then, we could use the figure object to add numerical (or experimental) results using the commands associated to the specific plotting library.

-#. **In the Python ecosystem there is no perfect plotting library**.
-Each one
-   is great at something and terrible at something else.
-Supporting multiple backends allows the plotting module to have a greater capability of visualizing different kinds of symbolic expressions.

 More information about the backends can be found at:
 :doc:`Backends </modules/backends/index>` .